sara-sabr/technology-budgeting/handbook.md

 We are the [IT Strategy team](https://sara-sabr.github.io/ITStrategy/home.html) which is part of SARA, which exists within the Innovation, Information and Technology Branch within [Employment and Social Development Canada (ESDC)](https://www.canada.ca/en/employment-social-development.html).
 Collectively, the nine of us have many years of experience spanning (X) departments within the federal government, from a range of backgrounds including software development, enterprise architecture, and policy.

 Formed in 2019, the team has spent a year analyzing the blockers to 'digitally transforming' government, and aligning with the recent and upcoming direction from the [Treasury Board of Canada Secretariat](https://www.canada.ca/en/treasury-board-secretariat.html).
 Throughout the year we have been engaging with stakeholders throughout the Government of Canada, as well as those within our own department, which employs over twenty thousand people on its own.
 During our work we rely heavily on research conducted by DevOps Research and Assessment (DORA), and are greatly inspired by our allies from around the world pushing for a modern and responsive government, such as our[18F](https://18f.gov/).
-This work is a Canadianized version of the great work 18F has done [here](https://github.com/18F/technology-budgeting), and this document is based on their initial version of this document.
+This document is largely the work of 18F.
+The IT Strategy has updated references and some phrasing to match the Canadian context.
+Their initial version of this document can be found [here](https://github.com/18F/technology-budgeting).

 18F spent spent a year exploring how to drive down the cost of federal technology grants to states while simultaneously improving outcomes.
 In the US, federal grants provide 31% of state budgets, and as a major investor in major state software systems, the federal government is keenly interested in ensuring a good return on that investment.<sup id="reference-5"><a href="#footnote-5">5</a></sup> To accomplish that, 18F met with state legislators, legislative fiscal staff, state budget officers, contracting officers, and gubernatorial policy advisors.
 This handbook came of their learning from and teaching hundreds of people from dozens of states.